splunk/splunk-app-examples/custom_endpoints/README.md

 ## Use cases for custom REST endpoints

+## Workflow for creating a custom REST endpoint

 ## Custom REST endpoints examples

 This repository contains the following examples to help you get started creating custom REST endpoints.